ignalred/ignalred/README.md

 ### Hi there 👋

-- 🔭 I’m a Java and JavaScript developer
+- 🔭 I’m a horrible Java and JavaScript developer
-- 💼 I've been coding for over 4 years
+- 💼 I've been coding for over 4 days
-- 🎮 I'm experienced in NodeJS and Spigot
+- 🎮 I really suck at NodeJS and Spigot